Global Retry Settings

 Set to $00 to disable this.

-!exit_animation This controls what happens when hitting "Exit" on the Retry prompt.
+!exit_animation This controls what happens when hitting "EXIT" on the Retry prompt.
 Note: when dying before going to Game Over, the vanilla animation will be always played regardless.

 • 0 = exit the level immediately and don't play the death music (except when the level music is sped up).